hzwer/WritingAIPaper/README.md

 a.
 Cut to the chase and don't write too much irrelevant to the paper's topic;

 b.
+Dedicate more space to describing original and novel ideas;

+c.
 Respect the work of predecessors, and affirm historical contributions before pointing out shortcomings;

-c.
-Knuth: *Keep the reader upper-most in your mind.*

 d.
+Knuth: *Keep the reader upper-most in your mind;*

+e.
 Consider using a "page one figure" to highlight the most important aspects of the paper and catch the reader's attention.

 ## Readability Improvement
 > "Writing endures through the ages, its merits and faults known only to the author's heart. (文章千古事，得失寸心知）" —— [Du Fu](https://en.wikipedia.org/wiki/Du_Fu)